weiserlab/ambuj/position.md

 * IC Design, fabrication of chips
 * Wireless tesbeds, software defined radios

-**Please note:** While having experience in one or more of the aforementioned areas is beneficial, it is not a prerequisite.
+**NOTE:** An experience in one or more of the aforementioned areas is beneficial, it is not a prerequisite.
 We value curiosity, creativity, diligence, and a passion for conducting experiments and learning.

-We are located at the Systems and Networking lab in the new [computer science building Computing 3(COM3)](https://com3.comp.nus.edu.sg/).

 ## Open Positions